laravel/docs/upgrade.md

 The `loginPath()` method has been removed from `Illuminate\Foundation\Auth\AuthenticatesUsers`, so placing a `$loginPath` variable in your `AuthController` is no longer required.
 By default, the trait will always redirect users back to their previous location on authentication errors.

+#### Scaffolding

+Running the `php artisan make:auth` command after upgrading assumes that your `app/Http/Kernel.php` matches the one shown at [https://github.com/laravel/laravel/blob/master/app/Http/Kernel.php](https://github.com/laravel/laravel/blob/master/app/Http/Kernel.php).
+Specifically, the `$middlewareGroups` array now contains a `web` and `api` configuration by default.
+This is only required when using the default `web` middleware group that is inserted into the routes file by the command; you are of course free to alter it as you see fit.

 ### Authorization

 The `Illuminate\Auth\Access\UnauthorizedException` has been renamed to `Illuminate\Auth\Access\AuthorizationException`.
 The is unlikely to affect your application if you are not manually catching this exception.